georgiacarr123/McrDig/day_four_five/step7.md

 The API endpoint for retrieving comments is `GET /posts/{post.id}/comments`.

+Take some time investigating the data returned from this endpoint to see what the structure is, and what data each comment contains.

 You will also need to create some new components which return the correct html for displaying the comments.

 Remember, we only want to display the comments on the `post.html` page, not on the `index.html` page.